 These Salted Caramel Butter Bars look complicated but they are actually super easy because the bottom crust and the top crumble are the same shortbread dough.
 Easy peasey.

-They came together in just under an hour, but 50 minutes of that time was spent impatiently waiting for the bars to cook!
+They came together in just under an hour!
+However, 50 minutes of that time was me impatiently waiting for the bars to cook!

 I also baked mine a bit longer than the directions so my bottom crust and top crumble were a little crunchy, which added some texture to the bars but that is completely unnecessary; they would be just as delicious as soft and chewy bars.